This content is part of an article series.

 Most people should aim for at least 100 mcg/d from a combination of food and supplements.
 If you eat a large amount of cheese from grass-fed cows and pastured egg yolks, you may be able to get this amount from food alone.
 100 g of hard cheese contains 67 mcg, and 6 pastured egg yolks contain about 32 mcg.
 Otherwise, supplementation is probably beneficial.
 I recommend a dosage of 1 mg/d in the MK-4 form, which is the form of vitamin K2 found in pastured dairy and the one shown to have the most benefit in clinical studies.
 There is another form, MK-7, that is found in fermented foods like natto, but it has not demonstrated the same properties as MK-4 in clinical studies.

-There are few compounds in the body more important to overall health than magnesium.
 Over 300 enzymes need it, including every enzyme associated with ATP, and enzymes required to synthesize DNA, RNA and proteins.
 Magnesium also plays an important role in bone and cell membranes, as it helps to transport ions across the membrane surface.

 Magnesium is also difficult to obtain from food.
 Nuts and seeds are the highest source, but it’s difficult to eat enough of them to meet magnesium needs without getting too much polyunsaturated fat.
 Another issue is that magnesium levels in food have dropped as modern soils have become increasingly depleted.
 What this means is that if you’re not supplementing with magnesium, you’re probably not getting enough.